octabytes/blog/content/posts/grafana/create-users-and-teams/index.md

 ---
-draft: true
+draft: false
 title: "Grafana: Create Users And  Teams"
-date: "2024-11-24"
+date: "2024-11-20"
-description: "We will explore how to manage users in Grafana.
-Whether you are an admin or just someone looking to understand user management in Grafana, this guide will help you.
-We will cover how to add local users, organize them into teams, and ensure they have access only to the resources"
-tags: []
-categories: [Monitoring]
+description: "This guide explains how to manage users in Grafana, covering the creation of users, teams, and assigning roles to ensure proper access control.
+It outlines the types of roles available in Grafana and provides step-by-step instructions on how to add users, create teams, and manage permissions."
+tags: [Grafana, user management, teams, roles, permissions, dashboard, access control, admin, editor, viewer, Grafana Admin, Organization Administrator, team management, security]
+categories: [Hosting and Infrastructure, Monitoring]
 cover:
   image: images/cover.png
   caption: "Grafana: Create Users And  Teams"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-We will explore how to manage users in [Grafana](https://octabyte.io/open-source/grafana?ref=blog.octabyte.io).
+We will explore how to manage users in [Grafana](https://octabyte.io/hosting-and-infrastructure/monitoring/grafana).
 Whether you are an admin or just someone looking to understand user management in Grafana, this guide will help you.
 We will cover how to add local users, organize them into teams, and ensure they have access only to the resources they need.
 Managing users and teams effectively is crucial for maintaining security and organization within your Grafana instance.

 ## Types Of Users